- Do you have a painful big toe joint?

 There are several conditions that can cause pain around the bunion.
 These conditions include synovitis, first metatarsophalangeal joint osteoarthritis (hallux rigidus/limitus), sesamoiditis, tendon disorders, gout, rheumatological disease, neurological pain (usually diabetes), infection, interdigital neuroma and interdigital bursitis.
 As these conditions are treated differently, an accurate diagnosis is critical to successful treatment.

-What will the podiatrists at the Northern Foot Clinic do to treat this problem?
+What will the podiatrists at the South Coast Foot Clinic do to treat this problem?

 - Take a thorough history from you and evaluate your footwear